Trading Signals for MetaTrader 4: Trading Premium EA Signal

 Maximal consecutive loss: -0.00 USD

 The average slippage based on execution statistics on real accounts of various brokers is specified in pips.
-It depends on the difference between the provider's quotes from "GOMarketsMU-Real 10" and the subscriber's quotes, as well as on order execution delays.
+It depends on the difference between the provider's quotes from "FusionMarkets-Live" and the subscriber's quotes, as well as on order execution delays.
 Lower values mean better quality of copying.

 No data